bduval2/ovaview-app/Architecture.md

   * If randomly generated identifier already exists, generate a new one and retry
 * Encrypt unique identifier and transfer to server for instantiation in our system.

-After the new account is legitimized on our app, the user is displayed their UID to take note and keep safe.
+After the new account is legitimized {-created?-} on our app, the user is displayed their UID to take note and keep safe.
 Then, the front-end is redirected to our landing page so the user can log in to their new account (which in parallel, ensures the user took note of their UID).

 ### User login

 Prior to login, the front-end does not have a dashboard page, as there is no user stored in the browser session.
-User's are required to input their only their UID to log in to our system.
+Users are required to input their ~~only their~~ UID to log in to our system.
 Our back-end verifies every user log in attempt with the following protocol:

 * Retrieve hashed existing UID table from server
 * Verify existence of inputted UID via hashing for efficiency
 * If existence of inputted UID is verified, return success
 * If inputted UID does not exist, return failure

-Upon failure, the user will be prompted to retry with another UID.
-Success will successfully log in the user, and store their verified status in the browser session.
+Upon failure, the user will be prompted to retry with another UID. ~~Success will successfully log in the user,  and store their verified status in the browser session.~~ {-Upon a successful login, the user will be re-directed, and their verified UID will be stored in the browser session.-}

 Upon success, the user's 16-digit identifier is stored on the local device's back-end code in a browser session array object.
 Moreover, logged in status will create two new options in the website header the user will be able to see and interact with.

+{-Don't want to be mean but I think this whole section could use a fresh re-write.
+The information is great, but it kind of feels rushed and incohesive.-}

 * Access to personal dashboard
 * Access to personal account settings